AI Workshop: learn to build apps with AI →

 Calling the preventDefault() method of the event object will cancel the default handling that the browser is programmed to execute.

-Calling preventDefault() is what you need to do to completely customize the action.
-Perhaps by creating a fetch request to load some JSON instead of opening a new page on a link click.
+Calling preventDefault() is what you need to completely customize the action—for example, by creating a fetch request to load some JSON instead of opening a new page when a link is clicked.

-Other event handlers defined on this same element will execute.
-Unless you call event.stopImmediatePropagation().
+Other event handlers on the same element will still execute unless you call event.stopImmediatePropagation().

 Lessons in this unit: